CodingItWrong/outsidein.dev/docs/react/5-edge-cases.md

 This isn't good, though, right?
 We don't want the loading indicator to *always* show!
 Shouldn't we go ahead and put a conditional on it?

-No, and here's why: if we add the conditional now, *it's not tested*.
-Because our tests pass whether or not there is a conditional in place.
-It's good that we want the conditional.
-But we also need to implement the tests that will confirm the conditional is working correctly.
-So after we make the tests pass in the easiest way possible, and we find there is more functionality we need, we should think: what test would confirm the conditional is working properly?
+No, and here's why: if we add the conditional now, *the conditional is not tested*.
+This is because our tests pass whether or not there is a conditional in place.
+It's good that we want the conditional, but we also need to implement the tests that will confirm the conditional is working correctly.
+So after we make the tests pass in the easiest way possible, and we find there is more functionality we need, we should think: what test would drive us to make the conditional work properly?

 In our case, we *also* need a test to confirm that the conditional is *not* shown when *not* loading.
 Let's add that now: